 Take on small jobs of all kind

-Images show the many uses as a driver.
-What about drilling?
-Bosch states their I-Driver “drives 100 3 In. screws per battery charge”.
+Bosch states their I-Driver “drives 100 x 3 in. screws per battery charge”.
 When using common #10 – 3″ long framing screws, we found this statement to be true enough.
 Results will vary based on overall life of battery and materials used.
 Need to drill a few holes?
 Using a 1/4″ wood bit; I was able to drill drill several dozen 3″ deep holes in dry pine.
 Smaller diameter drill bits will allow even more use per battery charge.

 **Dry and soft lumber is key to the capabilities listed.
 Wet wood or hardwood of any kind highlights the low torque (80 in. lbs.) immediately, and will have you looking for a more powerful driver.